primitivefinance/arbiter/README.md

 **Arbiter** is a framework for stateful Ethereum smart-contract simulation.
 The framework features an [`ethers-rs`](https://github.com/gakonst/ethers-rs) middleware built on top of [revm](https://github.com/bluealloy/revm) which allows the end user to interact with a sandboxed `revm` instance as if it were an Ethereum node.
 This provides a familiar interface for interacting with the Ethereum Virtual Machine (EVM), but with unrivaled speed.
 Furthermore, Arbiter provides containment and management for simulations.
-For a running list of vulnerabilities found with Arbiter, please see the [Vulnerability Corpus](./documentation/src/contributing/vulnerability_corpus.md).
+For a running list of vulnerabilities found with Arbiter, please see the [Vulnerability Corpus](https://primitivefinance.github.io/arbiter/vulnerability_corpus.html).

-The Arbiter workspace has three crates:
+The Arbiter workspace has five crates:
 - `arbiter`: The binary crate that exposes a command line interface for initializing simulations via a templated repository and generating contract bindings needed for the simulation.
-- `arbiter-core`: The lib crate that contains the core logic for the Arbiter framework including the `RevmMiddleware` discussed before, the `Environment` which envelopes simulations, and the `Manager` who controls a collection of environments.
+- `arbiter-core`: The lib crate that contains the core logic for the Arbiter framework including the `ArbiterMiddleware` discussed before, and the `Environment` which envelopes simulations.
-- `arbiter-engine`: The lib crate that provides abstractions for building simulations and more.
+- `arbiter-engine`: The lib crate that provides abstractions for building simulations, agents, and behaviors.
+- `arbiter-bindings`: The lib crate that contains the bindings for utility smart contracts that are used for testing and developement.
+- `arbiter-macros`: The lib crate that contains the macros used in the `arbiter-engine` crate.

-The purpose of Arbiter is to provide a toolset to construct arbitrary agents (defined in Rust, by smart contracts, or even other foreign function interfaces) and have these agents interact with an Ethereum-like environment of your design.
+The purpose of Arbiter is to provide a toolset to construct arbitrary agents that interact with an Ethereum-like environment of your design.
 All contract bytecode is run directly using a blazing-fast EVM instance `revm` (which is used in live RPC nodes such as [`reth`](https://github.com/paradigmxyz/reth)) so that your contracts are tested in the exact same type of environment that they are deployed in.

 ## Docs